ryanmagoon/ryanmagoon.github.io/_posts/2016-7-29-validationsummary-definition.md

 ---
 layout: post
-title: 'ValidationSummary' does not contain a definition for 'ValidationSummary' - ASP.NET Core
+title: ValidationSummary does not contain a definition for ValidationSummary - ASP.NET Core
 ---

 If you are getting the error "ValidationSummary does not contain a definition for ValidationSummary", that's because the namespace that includes ValidationSummary is already included.